Lu-Lila/fid/README.md

-This repo is for fundamentals of interactive design
+# This repo is for fundamentals of interactive design
+putting more desctiption
+for 3 websites